10up/eight-day-week/CONTRIBUTING.md

 ## Release instructions

-1. Starting from `develop`, cut a release branch named `release/X.Y.Z` for your changes.
+1. Branch: Starting from `develop`, cut a release branch named `release/X.Y.Z` for your changes.
-2. Version bump: Bump the version number in `eight-day-week.php` if it does not already reflect the version being released.
+2. Version bump: Bump the version number in `eight-day-week.php` and `readme.txt` if it does not already reflect the version being released.
 3. Changelog: Add/update the changelog in both `readme.txt` and `CHANGELOG.md`
-4. Update the `.pot` file by running `npm run makepot`.
+4. Readme updates: Make any other readme changes as necessary. `CHANGELOG.md` and `README.md` are geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
+The two are slightly different.
-5. Check to be sure any new files/paths that are unnecessary in the production version are included in `.github/action-release/rsync-filter.txt`.
+5. New files: Check to be sure any new files/paths that are unnecessary in the production version are included in `.gitattributes`.
 6. Merge: Make a non-fast-forward merge from your release branch to `develop`, then do the same for `develop` into `master`. `master` contains the stable development version.
-7. SVN update: Copy files over to the trunk folder of an SVN checkout of the plugin.
-If the plugin banner, icon, or screenshots have changed, copy those to the top-level assets folder.
-Commit those changes.
-8. SVN tag: Make a folder inside `tags` with the current version number, copy the contents of trunk into it, and commit with the message Tagging X.Y.Z.
-There is also an SVN command for tagging; however, note that it runs on the remote and requires care because the entire WordPress.org plugins repo is actually single SVN repo.
+7. Test: While still on the `master` branch, test for functionality locally.
+If all is well, push to GitHub.
+8. Release: Create a [new release](https://github.com/10up/eight-day-week/releases/new), naming the tag and the release with the new version number.
+Paste the changelog from `CHANGELOG.md` into the body of the release and include a link to the closed issues on the milestone (e.g. `https://github.com/10up/eight-day-week/milestone/2?closed=1`).
+Close the milestone.
+If any open PRs which were milestoned for the new release do not make it into the release, update their milestone.
+9. SVN: Wait for the [GitHub Action](https://github.com/10up/eight-day-week/actions) to finish deploying to the WordPress.org repository.
+If all goes well, users with SVN commit access for that plugin will receive an emailed diff of changes.
-9. Check WordPress.org: Ensure that the changes are live on https://wordpress.org/plugins/eight-day-week-print-workflow/.
+10. Check WordPress.org: Ensure that the changes are live on https://wordpress.org/plugins/eight-day-week-print-workflow/.
 This may take a few minutes.
-10. Git tag: Tag the release in Git and push the tag to GitHub.
-It should now appear under releases there as well.
-11. Update the [X.Y.Z milestone](https://github.com/10up/eight-day-week/milestones) with release date and link to GitHub release, then close X.Y.Z milestone
-12. If any open PRs which were milestoned for X.Y.Z do not make it into the release, update their milestone.